edigames/object-model-serializer/README.md

     It should be 'soft serialization' ability to add/remove and out-of-order members without 'version blocks' It should come with a complex use case example (see simple_rpg folder) It should use standard streams, for file and in-memory serialization.
-    It should be a lightweight binary format (soft serialization is 'easy' in something like json/xml) It should not use external pre-processor, or code generation techniques (gross.)
+    It should be a lightweight (compared to xml/json) binary format.
+    It should not use external pre-processor, or code generation techniques (gross.)